 How long after adding chlorine can you test?

-When you have added chlorine shock to the pool you should run the jets for an hour or two to ensure the chlorine is spread throughout the hot tub and can do its job.
+When adding chlorine shock to the pool you should run the jets for an hour or two to ensure the chlorine is spread throughout the hot tub and can do its job.

-If you have not added a large amount of chlorine then you could test the hot tub water after 2 hours.
-Obviously, if the chlorine level is above 3ppm then you should wait another few hours before testing again.
+If you have not added a large amount of chlorine, you could test the hot tub water after 2 hours.
+Obviously, if the chlorine level is above 3ppm, you should wait another few hours before testing again.

 Recommended Test Strips